-The Co-Responder Team consists of two full time employees; a CIT police officer and a master’s level mental health clinician.
+Co-Responder Teams consist of two full-time employees; a Crisis Intervention Team (CIT) police officer and a master’s level mental health clinician.

-The team will partner together on a flexible 40-hour shift and will ride in marked police vehicle to respond to calls for service involving persons with mental illness, mental health crisis, as well as calls involving emotionally charged situations.
-The clinician for this project is funded by Meridian’s Department of Children and Families (DCF) Managing Entity, Lutheran Services; the officer will be provided by the Gainesville Police Department (GPD) and the Alachua County Sheriff’s Office (ACSO).
+The officer and clinician partner together on a flexible 40-hour shift and will ride in a marked police vehicle to respond to calls for service involving persons with mental illness, mental health crisis, as well as calls involving emotionally charged situations.
+The clinicians for these teams are funded by Meridian and the Department of Children and Families (DCF) managing entity, LSF Health Systems; the officers are funded by the Gainesville Police Department (GPD) and the Alachua County Sheriff’s Office (ACSO).

-70 percent of the team’s time is spent responding to calls in the community and conducting follow up visits to people engaged as they work calls.
-The other 30 percent of their time is dedicated to leading and facilitating high utilizer case staffing’s.
-The staffing’s include numerous multi-disciplinary community providers, who have agreed to collaborate on solutions for high volume users of justice and mental health care services working together creating innovative solutions.
+The majority of each team’s time is spent responding to calls in the community and conducting follow-up visits.
+The remainder of their time is dedicated to leading and facilitating high-utilizer case staffings.
+The staffings include numerous multi-disciplinary community providers, who have agreed to collaborate on solutions for high-volume users of justice and mental health care services working together creating innovative solutions.

-The team also utilizes time within their shift to address issues at the 0-intercept point in the Sequential Intercept Model.
+The teams also utilizes time within their shift to address issues at the Intercept 0 point in the Sequential Intercept Model.
 Intercept 0 on the Sequential Intercept Model focuses on designing mental health/law enforcement systems to connect individuals in need with treatment before a behavioral health crisis begins, at the earliest stage possible.

-The Co-Responder Team is sponsored by Meridian Behavioral Healthcare, the City of Gainesville, The Alachua County Sheriff’s Office, LSF Health Systems LLC, and the State of Florida, Department of Children and Families.
+The Co-Responder Teams are sponsored by Meridian Behavioral Healthcare, the City of Gainesville, The Alachua County Sheriff’s Office, LSF Health Systems LLC, and the State of Florida, Department of Children and Families.